 - 7. Lesson 6

 - 10. Lesson 9

 - 12. Review and Preparation for Final Assessment

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

 Completion of THAI2002 Thai 3 or demonstration of equivalent level through completion of a placement test.
 Students with prior knowledge of the language will be required to take a placement test.
 Students are not permitted to enrol in a subject that is lower than the level they achieve in the placement test, or a lower level than a subject they have already completed.
 Students without the appropriate level of proficiency for ANU-THAI2003 (Thai 4) will be withdrawn from this subject and we will recommend an alternative subject at the correct level.

-- In-class and take home assignments focused on comprehensive reading in Thai (20%%)
+- 10 Weekly in-class and take home assignments focused on comprehensive reading (30%)